Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 • What does it look like to wait actively for the return of Christ and redemption of our world?

 • Submissions must be original pieces created by the artist/writer within the last five years.
-Submissions to the Pentecost Fire Exhibit must have been created since April 2019.
+Submissions to the Pentecost Wind Exhibit must have been created since September 2019.

 • Submissions may be abstract and do not need to be literal representations of the theme.